Collapse of Xinjia Express Hotel: Investigation

 The police started an investigation concerning Mr. Yang, the proprietor of the hotel.

-On 10 March 2020, Shang Yong, the vice-minister of the Ministry of Emergency Management, stated that this incident was relevant to the responsibility for safety in production, and he also stated that the incident would be investigated entirely and legal responsibilities would be pursued.
+On 10 March 2020, Shang Yong, the vice-minister of the Ministry of Emergency Management, said that the incident was relevant to the responsibility for safety in production, and that the incident would be investigated entirely and that legal responsibilities would be pursued.

 On 12 March 2020, the State Council announced establishing a team to investigate the collapse, and appointed Fu Jianhua as the team leader.

-The results of the investigation, published in July 2020, revealed that the owners had in May 2016 had added floors within the building, adding a total of 2 extra floors, which raised the load on the building slightly past its limit at 52100 kN, 100 kN over the design limit.
-When converting a ground floor supermarket to a restaurant on 10 January 2020, 3 supporting columns were found to be seriously deformed, though due to the Chinese New Year, work had not yet commenced until 1 March, where 3 more columns were discovered to be deformed.
-The repair works commenced on 5 March, with works done on 5 columns leading up to the collapse, with one column yet to have been repaired.
-However, the investigation reveals that the welds were not close enough to the next floor, leaving too large gaps between the welds, resulting in the welds providing no additional support, and is concluded to have worsened the deformation of the columns, resulting in the collapse.
+The results of the investigation, published in July 2020, revealed that the owners had in May 2016 had added floors within the building, adding a total of two extra floors, which raised the load on the building slightly past its limit at 52100 kN, 100 kN over the design limit.
+When converting a ground floor supermarket to a restaurant on 10 January 2020, three supporting columns were found to be seriously deformed, though due to the Chinese New Year, work had not yet commenced until 1 March, where three more columns were discovered to be deformed.
+The repair works commenced on 5 March, with works done on five columns leading up to the collapse, with one column yet to have been repaired.
+However, the investigation revealed that the welds were not close enough to the next floor, leaving large gaps between the welds, resulting in the welds providing no additional support, and is concluded to have worsened the deformation of the columns, resulting in the collapse.